FERNDEARLE SCHOOL SEF 2018-2019

 There are no consistent trends in the performance of groups; each year, different groups perform differently across subjects.

-Heather Lodge – Students in this school range from year 7 to year 9 (2017-2018).
-We have continued this academic year, to have a 3 year KS4.
-Results were higher in 2016-2017, benchmarks were below national due to students “catching up”.
-However, all students who were able. have made good progress.
-There were no students to be entered for national examinations at the end of the academic year 2017.
-We have this year been approved by Pearson to become an examinations centre.
-A student moved into mainstream in February 2017 with a focus on being able to access and achieve GCSE’s particularly in the core subjects.
+Heather Lodge – Students in this school ranged from year 7 to year 9 (2017-2018).
+We have continued this academic year, to have a 3- year KS4.
+Benchmarks were below national standards due to students “catching up”.
+However, all students have made good progress.
+There were no students to be entered for national examinations at the end of the academic year 2018.

-Since 2016 attainment has risen and the school has closed the gaps with national standards.
-The school now has a number of students working at Grades in line with GCSE levels in all core subjects.
+Over the course of 2017-2018, attainment has risen. and the school has closed the gaps with national standards.
+The school now has a number of students working at Grades in line with GCSE levels in English and Maths.
 This is in line with expectations in relation to ability and demonstrates good progress for the individual students.

 Attainment in reading was generally below the national standards.
-However the gap has closed significantly (Reading Assessments).
-The focus is to continue the upward trend and to for some individual students to reach national levels.
+However, the gap has closed significantly (Reading Assessments).
+The focus is to continue the upward trend and for some individual students to reach national levels.

 - Attainment in English at all levels has increased at a fast rate.